UK Electrical Regulations: A Complete Timeline

 The UK has a longer history of electrical safety regulation than any other country in the world.
 From the very first rules published in 1882 to today's comprehensive 18th Edition of BS 7671, the wiring regulations have evolved continuously in response to new technologies, changing building practices, and hard lessons learned from electrical fires and fatalities.

-Understanding this history helps electricians appreciate why the regulations exist in their current form and how the principles of electrical safety have been refined over nearly a century and a half.
+Understanding this history — explored in greater depth in our wiring regulations history guide — helps electricians appreciate why the regulations exist in their current form and how the principles of electrical safety have been refined over nearly a century and a half.
 Every major change was driven by a real-world need, whether it was the dangers of early electric lighting, the mass electrification of homes after World War II, or the modern challenges of EV charging and solar energy.

 The story begins in 1882, just three years after Thomas Edison demonstrated his incandescent light bulb.
 The Society of Telegraph Engineers and Electricians (which would later become the Institution of Electrical Engineers, or IEE) published the first "Rules and Regulations for the Prevention of Fire Risks arising from Electric Lighting."
 This was the world's first attempt to standardise electrical installation safety.